Medford in Jackson County, Oregon — The American West (Northwest)

 After City Hall renovations were complete city offices relocated back and further restoration efforts continued on the Carnegie Building.
 To date nearly $1 million in renovations have been made to the building.
 The city awarded an $800,000 construction bid to S&B James Construction, based in White City, to replace the library's windows and overhaul its heating and air cooling system.
 The construction money came from various Oregon Department of Energy grants and federal stimulus dollars.
 (Submitted on January 12, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.)

 Credits.
 This page was last revised on January 16, 2018.
-This page originally submitted on January 12, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
-This page has been viewed 44 times since then.
+It was originally submitted on January 12, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
+This page has been viewed 70 times since then and 7 times this year.
 Photos: 1, 2. submitted on January 12, 2018, by Douglass Halvorsen of Klamath Falls, Oregon. • Bill Pfingsten was the editor who published this page.